pcotret/litex-wiki/Reuse-A-Verilog-VHDL-nMigen-Core.md

-Because there is a large variety of open cores available on the internet and also you might want to choose another HDL than Migen for several reasons, it is very likely you will want to integrate cores written in other languages into your project.
+LiteX is based on Migen but is also heavily used to integrate/reuse traditional Verilog/VHDL cores (commercial or open-source).
+It can also be used to integrate cores from Spinal-HDL, nMigen or other high level HDL DSL through Verilog.

+## Reusing a Verilog core
+TODO

+## Reusing a VHDL core
+TODO

+## Reusing a nMigen core

 In this example we will demonstrate the integration of an nMigen core into our project by converting it to verilog first.

-## Converting nMigen to Verilog to prepare for integration
+### Converting a nMigen core to Verilog
 As an example, we will use this simple nMigen core:

 ```python